 From LocalAgentFinder Data Researched November 2019, based on a $500,000 property sale.

 Brisbane ranks highly, second only to Hobart, which has notably higher commission rates when compared to all other capital cities.
 It’s not surprising to see Hobart as a high-ranking commission average rate, given the small population and size of Hobart.
-Brisbane’s high rate is a testimony to the lack of competition that is happening amongst the real estate world in the city, even though Brisbane is a relatively populated city.
+Brisbane’s high rate is a testimony to the lower level of competition that is happening amongst the real estate world in the city, even though Brisbane is a relatively populated city.
 A lack of competition like this means that agents can set their commission fees at higher prices, as there is isn’t a need to drive them down in order to contend with fellow local agents.
 However Brisbane slightly bucks this trend as they have both a high average commission rate and a relatively competitive property market.

 It can be revealed that the average commission rate is more or less consistent across Brisbane and doesn’t fluctuate to a high degree even when Brisbane CBD is compared to outer regions of the capital city.

 While Brisbane’s commission rates are less than thrilling for the homeowner seeking to sell, it’s important to remember that commission rates are only one part of the consideration.

 It’s also a good idea to consider an agent’s history, their local knowledge and their confidence in their ability to sell your home.
 Commission is a factor but shouldn’t be the basis for your decision.

 Negotiating fees and commissions in Brisbane